GGE05

 Vocational schools

-Craft and related trade worker was the most popular occupation among male vocational school graduates (24.0 %), while for women it was service and sales worker (48.0 %).
-Elementary occupation (21.5 % of men) and professional (12.8 % of women) were the second most popular occupations.
+Elementary occupation was the most popular occupation among male vocational school graduates (24.4 %), while for women it was service and sales worker (47.0 %).
+Craft and related trade worker (22.6 % of men) and professional (15.2 % of women) were the second most popular occupations.

 Higher education institutions and colleges

-Almost two-thirds (58.8 %) of the students enrolled in higher education institutions in the 2024/2025 academic year were women.
-The number of female students enrolled increased by 4.0 % or 695 female students, while the number of male students enrolled decreased by 3.4 % or 409 students.
-In education study programmes, 87.4 % of the students enrolled were female.
-However, compared to the previous academic year, the number of male students enrolled increased by 48.5 % or 144 students.
-The largest increase in the number of female students enrolled was in health care and social welfare programs – 17.3 % or 474 female students.
-In turn, the most significant increase in the number of male students enrolled was in service programs – 22.8 % or 334 students.
-The largest decrease in the number of male students enrolled was in engineering, manufacturing and construction programs – 29.6 % or 767 students.
+Almost two-thirds (57.5 %) of the students enrolled in higher education institutions in the 2025/2026 academic year were women.
+The number of female students enrolled decreased by 0.4 % or 61 female students, while the number of male students enrolled increased by 5.4 % or 645 students.
+In education study programmes, 87.3 % of the students enrolled were women.
+The largest increase in the number of enrolled women and men was in social sciences, business and law programmes – the number of men increased by 20.4 % or 754 students and the number of women by 744 students or 11.9 %.
+The largest decrease in the number of enrolled women was in health care and social welfare programmes – by 10.6 % or 442 students.
+The largest decrease in the number of enrolled men was in services programmes – by 14.1 % or 207 students.

-While the largest share of higher education students is female, science, technology, engineering, mathematics (STEM) fields are more often chosen by men.
-In 2024, a total of 13 481 students acquired a degree or qualification in a Latvian higher education institution, of which 66.0 % were women graduates.
-However, only a little over a third of STEM field graduates were women (34.7 %).
+In 2025, a total of 14 695 students acquired a degree or qualification in a Latvian higher education institution, of which 64.0 % were women graduates.
+However, only a third of STEM field graduates were women (32.4 %).

 At the beginning of 2024, the number of doctorate holders was similar among both genders – 4 167 women and 3 745 men.
 The predominance of women is observed in the number of doctorate holders up to the age of 70, but with the increase of age there are more men doctorate holders.
 This suggests that in the future we can potentially expect a change in the gender ratio and greater inequality – a shortage of male doctorate holders.